 - Were discharged for a disability that was caused—or made worse—by your active-duty service, or

 - Were discharged for a hardship or “early out,” or

 If you’re a current or former member of the Reserves or National Guard, you must have been called to active duty by a federal order and completed the full period for which you were called or ordered to active duty.
 If you had or have active-duty status for training purposes only, you don’t qualify for VA health care.

-You may qualify for enhanced eligibility status (meaning you’ll be placed in a higher priority group, which makes you more likely to get benefits) if at least one of these applies to you:
+Yes.
+You may qualify for enhanced eligibility status (meaning you’ll be placed in a higher priority group, which makes you more likely to get benefits) if you meet at least one of the requirements listed below.

-- You receive financial compensation (payments) from VA for a service-connected disability
+- Receive financial compensation (payments) from VA for a service-connected disability

-- You were discharged for a disability resulting from something that happened to you in the line of duty
+- Were discharged for a disability resulting from something that happened to you in the line of duty

-- You were discharged for a disability that got worse in the line of duty
+- Were discharged for a disability that got worse in the line of duty

-- You’re a former Prisoner of War (POW)
+- Are a former Prisoner of War (POW)